Effect-TS/effect/docs/modules/Layer.ts.md

 ## zipWith

-Combines this layer the specified layer, producing a new layer that has the inputs of both, and the outputs of both combined using the specified function.
+Combines this layer with the specified layer concurrently, creating a new layer with merged input types and combined output types using the provided function.

 **Signature**